A man called Arnold Schnabel descends a staircase in a large Victorian house in Cape May New Jersey on an August night in 1963.

 “Then help me bring the beers up,” she said.

 I was doomed.
 That porch was my promised land, my city of gold, and I would never reach it.

 Next thing I knew Shirley had my hand in hers and she was leading me back to the

 staircase.Dirty old townI thought of dear old Olney, the Heintz factory behind our house, the great stacks belching black smoke, the rattle of the 47 trolley, the beer smell of the taverns, the sneakers swaying from the telephone wires, the butcher shop smells of sawdust and blood, the sugary warmth of the bakeries, the wooden darkness of the confessional box...

 Dirty old town

-But finally I got a grip on myself.
-I halted, but Shirley kept walking, holding onto my hand, until both our arms were outstretched, with Shirley already on the second step down.
+But then I got a grip on myself.
+I halted, but Shirley kept going, holding onto my hand, until both our arms were outstretched, with Shirley already on the second step down.
 She turned her head.

 “Come on, Arnold!”

 “I should go see Elektra,” I said.
 “My, uh –”

 “We’ll only be a minute.”